Cascade Appearance Signatures of Sterile Neutrinos at 1-100 TeV: Neutrino Fluxes

 \subsection{Cascade Rates}

-Total cascade event rates in IceCube are calculated bin-wise, linearly in $\log(E^{\text{reco}})$ and $\cos\theta_{z}^{\text{reco}}$, by integrating over a product of flux and effective area $A_{eff}$ in each bin (i,j), summing for each neutrino species \(\alpha\), and multiplying by livetime $\tau$.
+Total cascade event rates in IceCube are calculated bin-wise, linearly in $\log(E^{\text{true}})$ and $\cos\theta_{z}^{\text{true}}$, by integrating over a product of flux and effective area $A_{eff}$ in each bin (i,j), summing for each neutrino species \(\alpha\), and multiplying by livetime $\tau$.
 This is shown below in Equation~\ref{eq:goodrate}.

-The effective areas used are publicly available and determined from the gradient boosted decision tree methods event selection developed in Ref.~\cite{2018PhDT17N}.
-Reconstruction effects for cascades are then incorporated by smearing expected event fluxes according to published resolutions~\cite{icecube_energy_reco, Aartsen_2017_monood}.
-Angular error is nominalized with a Kent Distribution~\cite{10.2307/2984712} over azimuths to extract the zenith error.
+The effective areas used are publicly available and determined from the gradient boosted decision tree methods event selection developed and available in Ref.~\cite{2018PhDT17N}.
+Expected bin-wise event counts $N^{mn}$ at reconstructed energy $(E_{\nu}^{reco})_{m}$ and zenith $(\cos\theta_{z}^{reco})_{n}$ follow from smearing from these expected true values by a bin-to-bin reconstruction probability $P_{mn}^{ij}$,

+calculated according to published reconstruction resolutions~\cite{icecube_energy_reco, Aartsen_2017_monood}.
+Angular error in reconstruction is nominalized with a Kent Distribution~\cite{10.2307/2984712} over azimuths to extract the zenith error.
 The width of the Kent distribution, $\theta_{z}^{err}$, is energy-dependent according to the 50\% angular error presented in Ref~\cite{Aartsen_2017_monood}, so we solve for the parameter \(\kappa\) using

 at each analysis bin.

 The expected number of events for ten years of livetime is shown on the bottom of Figure~\ref{fig:eventrate}, and one-dimensional histograms of the number of events are shown in Figure~\ref{fig:flat}.